spiral/roadrunner-bridge/README.md

-    RoadRunnerBridge\QueueBootloader::class, // Optional, if it needs to work with jobs plugin RoadRunnerBridge\CacheBootloader::class, // Optional, if it needs to work with KV plugin RoadRunnerBridge\GRPCBootloader::class, // Optional, if it needs to work with GRPC plugin RoadRunnerBridge\BroadcastingBootloader::class, // Optional, if it needs to work with broadcasting plugin RoadRunnerBridge\CommandBootloader::class,
-    RoadRunnerBridge\TcpBootloader::class, // Optional, if it needs to work with TCP plugin RoadRunnerBridge\MetricsBootloader::class, // Optional, if it needs to work with metrics plugin RoadRunnerBridge\LoggerBootloader::class, // Optional, if it needs to work with app-logger plugin
+    RoadRunnerBridge\QueueBootloader::class, // Optional, if it needs to work with jobs plugin RoadRunnerBridge\CacheBootloader::class, // Optional, if it needs to work with KV plugin RoadRunnerBridge\GRPCBootloader::class, // Optional, if it needs to work with GRPC plugin RoadRunnerBridge\CentrifugoBootloader::class, // Optional, if it needs to work with centrifugo server RoadRunnerBridge\TcpBootloader::class, // Optional, if it needs to work with TCP plugin RoadRunnerBridge\MetricsBootloader::class, // Optional, if it needs to work with metrics plugin RoadRunnerBridge\LoggerBootloader::class, // Optional, if it needs to work with app-logger plugin RoadRunnerBridge\CommandBootloader::class,
     // ...
 ];
 ```